codex-team/hawk.python/README.rst

 Custom Exceptions
 ~~~~~~~~~~~~~~~~~

-You can raise any exception and it would be catched.
+You can raise any exception and it would be caught.

 .. code:: python